remotion-dev/remotion/packages/docs/docs/data-fetching.md

 };
 ```

 The `props` being passed to `calculateMetadata()` are the [input props merged together with the default props](/docs/props-resolution).
-If you only want to fetch based on the default props, use the `defaultProps` also available in the same object.
+In addition to `props`, `defaultProps` can also be read from the same object.

-The type of the untransformed input and the transformed output must be the same.
+When transforming, the input and the output must be the same TypeScript type.
 Consider using a nullable type for your data and throw an error inside your component to deal with the `null` type:

 ```tsx twoslash title="MyComp.tsx"